Términos y Condiciones

 2. MAIN GOAL

-Startups that apply must be incorporated in Puerto Rico or the United States.
+Startups that apply must be incorporated in Puerto Rico or the United States, when the Program commences.
 In the case that your company is not incorporated in any of these locations, the Program will support you in this process upon starting the Program.
 Only founders that own fifty percent (50%) or more of their startup may apply.
 The founder applying to the Program must be over eighteen (18) years of age, and the Program participants may not be more than three persons.
 Pre18 reserves the right to use its discretionary faculty to accept team members below the age of eighteen (18) as extraordinary situations may arise.

 The following categories will be considered: